-Validation of warping methods is a complex area.
+Validation of warping methods is a complex area, and no empirical evaluation is presented here.
 The appropriateness of an evaluation depends on the particular application that the deformations are to be used for.

-For example, if the application was spatial normalization of functional images of different subjects, then the most appropriate evaluation may be based on assessing the sensitivity of voxel-wise statistical tests.
+For example, if the application was spatial normalisation of functional images of different subjects, then the most appropriate evaluation may be based on assessing the sensitivity of voxel-wise statistical tests.
 Because the warping procedure is based only on structural information, it is blind to the locations of functional activation.
-If the locations of activations can be brought into close correspondence in different subjects, then it is safe to say that the spatial normalization procedure is working well.
+If the locations of activations can be brought into close correspondence in different subjects, then it is safe to say that the spatial normalisation procedure is working well.
 The best measure of correspondence depends on how much the images are smoothed prior to performing the statistical tests.
 Different registration methods will perform differently depending on the amount of smoothing used.
 For example, the difference in performance of high- versus low-dimensional methods will be less when lots of smoothing is used.
-More discussion of this can be found in Section ??.
+More discussion of this can be found in Section 3.4.